 I happily escaped the Rat Race five years ago!

-January 28, 2006 — five years ago today — I landed in Bangkok with a rucksack, a one-way ticket, and no bloody idea what I was doing.
+January 28, 2006 — five years ago today — I landed in Bangkok with a rucksack on a one-way ticket and no bloody idea what I was doing.
+I experienced Khao San Road for the first time.
 It was a learning experience (also known as a disaster).
 My first time out of the U.S., I was green, a newbie, an FNG as army guys affectionately call them.

 Well, I still have no bloody idea what I am doing, but I can tell you — as can the new wrinkles on my face — that the last five years have been one hell of a ride!

 Wow…had I known what was in store on that fateful night back in 2006 when I clicked ‘buy’ on the Delta ticket that deposited me in Bangkok, I probably would have had a nervous breakdown.

 The remains of my human possessions, artifacts from years of corporate work, sat patiently and faithfully in a storage unit for years.
 I naively paid the rent until realizing that, having seen and tasted the world, there was no coming back.
 After 29 years of trial and error I am finally living my life quest; for better or worse, it must be followed through.
 There is no stopping now.